avichai321/gradle-hello-world/README.md

 # pipeline roadmap
- in this pipeline we have 1 job who fo the following things
+ in this pipeline we have 2 job who fo the following things
- * update_version_local_repo - who increase the version project variable and because the docker file run on himself and cant` update out file
+ * update_version_local_repo - who increase the version project variable and update him on github repo because the docker file run on himself and cant` update out file
     1. checkout - first it will check the pipeline code before run
+    2. Extract current version - extract the current version from the build.gradle.kts
-    2. Increment Version in build.gradle.kts - update the version property in the build.gradle.kts file by 1
+    3. Calculate new version - update the version property in the build.gradle.kts file by 1
+    4. Commit and push changes - commit and push the changes to the git repo
+* build-and-deploy - the stage build the multistage Docker, push it to Docker hub pull him and check container
-    3. Build Docker Image with Updated Version - operate the multistage docker and gave him the updated tag he needs
+    1. Build Docker Image with Updated Version and tag it - operate the multistage docker and gave him the updated tag he needs
-    4. Login to Docker Hub - login to docker hub with user and password (secret)
+    2. Login to Docker Hub - login to docker hub with user and password (secret)
-    5. Tag and Push Docker Image with Updated Version - tag the Docker and upload it
+    5. Push Docker Image with Updated Version - tag the Docker and upload it
     6. Pull updated image from Docker hub and run - Pull the Docker from Docker hub and run it

 # multistage Docker
 the multistage Docker is build with 2 stages
 * stage 1 - copy all the files he need build the jar artifact with gradle